 The corneal map from your eye is programmed into the laser and used as a guide for the laser treatment.

 In some cases, additional procedures on patients who have had corneal collagen crosslinking and topography-guided PRK can be performed with encouraging results.

 This patient then underwent topography guided PRK.
 In the lower left map, you can seen how the high red area has decreased in size.
 Intacs were then placed under the remaining elevated area with much improved corneal symmetry (note how the entire cornea has a consistent blue, non-elevated, color).
 The map on the bottom right is a difference map.

 A tailored approach over time may combine a variety of procedures to optimize your corneal shape and visual outcome.
 Current results have been quite promising.
-If you are interested in an evaluation to see if topography-guided PRK combind with CXL is right for you, contact our office at 201-692-9434 to schedule a full keratoconus evaluation with Dr. Peter Hersh.
+If you are interested in an evaluation to see if topography-guided PRK might be good for you, please contact our office at 201-692-9434 to schedule a full keratoconus evaluation with Dr. Steven Greenstein.